joshholl/GettingToKnowNode/deck/slidedeck.md

  - Synchronous can be easier to use, however comes at a performance penalty
  - Asynchronous can be slightly more difficult but can have huge performance implications.

+ # Diving in - EventEmitter and Event Loop
+ - Node.JS uses an event loop/emitter pattern similar to EventMachine for Ruby
+ - "Things Happen" based on events that occur rather than mutation of state or explicit function calls
+ - This allows Node.JS to operate very effeciently by keeping threads active and ready to service new request.